mibanescu/pulp_win/README.md

 pulp_win
 ========

-Initial Pulp plugin to handle Windows MSI packages
+Pulp plugin to handle Windows MSI packages

-WARNING: Might be lots of bugs.
+The plugin supports the following unit types:
+* msi
+* msm

+Packages are being published in a repomd format (specific to yum repositories, but extendable).

 ### Requirements

-Admin extensions do not need any additional tools.
+Admin extensions do not need additional tools.

 Server extensions need msitools, which is available in Fedora.
 The Fedora 23 package has been confirmed to work on CentOS 7.

 ### Installation

-Build the RPMs from spec file
+Build the RPMs from spec file.

+To enable the plugin, you will need to stop pulp services and migrate the database, and then restart the services.

 ```
 Example Usage: